Arizona senator condemns activists pursuing her on campus

 Sinema said in her statement she has met with the group multiple times since she was elected to the Senate.

-Sinema has been criticized for not fully backing the Democrats' $3.5 trillion Build Back Better Act but has said it's too expensive.
+Both Sinema and fellow Democratic Sen. Joe Manchin have been criticized for not fully backing the Democrats' $3.5 trillion Build Back Better Act, saying it's too expensive.
+Manchin, of West Virginia, was also confronted by activists over the weekend.
+People on kayaks approached his boat to yell at him.

+When asked about these incidents, President Joe Biden, whose first year of office could be defined by this package passing, agreed it wasn't the best strategy.

+“I don’t think they’re appropriate tactics, but it happens to everybody ... the only people it doesn’t happen to are people who have Secret Service standing around them," Biden said.
+"So, it’s -- it’s part of the process.”

 Immigration reform advocates were outraged after an effort to add immigration provisions to the infrastructure bill, including a pathway to citizenship for millions of immigrants, was rejected.
 They believe Sinema's stance on the infrastructure package makes any immigration provisions unachievable.